 The Programme and the issue of Covered Bonds under the Programme have been duly authorised by resolutions of the Board of Managing Directors of the Issuer dated 14 November 2016.
 The Board of Managing Directors and the Supervisory Board of the Issuer have authorised the issue of Covered Bonds by resolutions dated 29 November 2016.
-All consents, approvals, authorisations or other orders of all regulatory authorities required by the Issuer under the laws of the Netherlands have been given for the issue of Covered Bonds and for the Issuer to undertake and perform its obligations under the Programme Agreement, the Agency Agreement and the Covered Bonds.
-The update and amendment to the Programme was authorised by Rabobank by a resolution of the Board of Managing Directors of Rabobank passed on 27 November 2017 and by a resolution of the Supervisory Board passed on 28 November 2017.
+All consents, approvals, authorisations or other orders of all regulatory authorities required by the Issuer under the laws of The Netherlands have been given for the issue of Covered Bonds and for the Issuer to undertake and perform its obligations under the Programme Agreement, the Agency Agreement and the Covered Bonds.

 The giving of the Guarantee and the entry into of the Transaction Documents (to which the CBC is a party) has been duly authorised by resolutions of the Board of Managing Directors of the CBC dated 4 May 2017.
-The update and amendments to the Programme were authorised by the CBC by a resolution of the Board of Managing Directors of the CBC dated 7 May 2018.